NajiElKotob/DataStorytelling/README.md

         * KWYRWTS "Know What You Really Want to Say"
         * KWYDIS "Know What Your Data is Saying"
         * KWYANTH "Know What Your Audience Needs to Hear"
+        * So, your priorities, your audience, your data!
     * “A story is 22 times more memorable than facts alone.” -- Jennifer Aaker
     * “ASK - Accurate .
 Story .
 Knowledge” -- Bill Shander
     * "Stories make data analysis accessible to a wider audience.
 They also make analysis more engaging." -- Kubicle.com